Donate to the coronavirus appeal

 Committed to Child Sponsorship

 Our child sponsorship programme is more important than ever right now.
-We urgently need more sponsors to help fund projects that will help children to reach their potential during this difficult time and into the future.
+We urgently need more sponsors to help fund projects that will enable children to reach their potential, during the pandemic and into the future.

 To find out more about becoming a sponsor visit our child sponsorship page >